 Though the persona creation process may be daunting, the payoff is well worth it.
 Combined with thorough research, user personas shed light on your target audience and can help you take your conversion rate to the next level.

-Have you successfully used user personas for your own content strategy?
-Or are you just getting started with them?
+Have you successfully used user personas for your content strategy?
+Or are you just getting started using our user persona guide?
 Let us know in the comments below!